Introduction to PostgreSQL max connections

 Output:

-The shared_buffers attribute is used to show how much memory is used to PostgreSQL to cache the data.
-If we have a system with 1GB or more RAM, then shared_bffers uses one fourth the size of RAM.
-Another important point about shared_buffers is that if we use a 32-bit system or PostgreSQL, it is impossible to increase the size of shared_buffers; we can increase up to 2 GB.
+The shared_buffers attribute shows how much memory PostgreSQL uses to cache the data.
+If we have a system with 1GB or more RAM, then shared_bffers uses one-fourth the size of RAM.
+Another important point about shared_buffers is that if we use a 32-bit system or PostgreSQL, it is impossible to increase the size of shared_buffers; we can increase it up to 2 GB.

 If anyone is not able to find a postgresql.conf file, then we can use the following statement as follows.